 Our department uses a 'rolling' admission basis, and we admit students each term.
 OSU operates on a quarter system, so there are four terms each academic year (summer, fall, winter, and spring).

 Our Department's decision for admission is not the date of application but your acceptance by a faculty advisor.
 You should complete your online application and submit your application documents only after you have been accepted by a faculty advisor.
 As long as you meet the Graduate School's minimum standards for admission and your application passes review by our department's Admissions Committee, you will be admitted if you have a commitment from a faculty advisor and demonstrated funding for your degree program.

-If all documents required for admission are received at least 3 weeks prior to the term you plan to start to allow time for review and processing, to meet Graduate Student Rules for contract writing, and to ensure you have time to register.
+If all documents required for admission must be received at least 6 weeks prior to the term you plan to start to allow time for review and processing, to meet Graduate Student Rules for contract writing, and to ensure you have time to register.
 (Note: international applications will require additional processing time if a student visa is required, so it is best to follow the OSU Graduate School's deadlines for international students.)

 Finding a Faculty Advisor

 You can learn more about our faculty's research interests by exploring our research themes and graduate faculty list.
-Once you have developed a list of prospective advisors, sending a current CV/resume, transcripts or degrees earned, GRE scores, a list of your publications (if any) and a statement of interest allows the faculty member to consider your potential fit within his or her research program.
+Once you have developed a list of prospective advisors, sending a current CV/resume, transcripts or degrees earned, a list of your publications (if any) and a statement of interest allows the faculty member to consider your potential fit within his or her research program.
 Sending GRE scores is optional.
 Your statement of interest should demonstrate that you have taken the time to review the faculty member's work and communicate how your skills and background can contribute to that work.

 Communicate directly with faculty to determine the availability of research opportunities and assistantships before submitting a full application packet.
 Once you've secured a major advisor, you can begin the application process.
 Visit the Office of Admissions for minimum graduate admission requirements.